Concord Community Radio promotes politics of community radio

-A programme promoting the politics of community radio.
-At 30 minutes there is a recording credited to Bray station BLB.
-The 10 minute piece makes the case for locally owned community radio and explains the other versions of commercial local and state-run community radio that were being considered in Ireland in the early 1980s.
+This recording features Jack Byrne of Concord Community Radio and John Murphy of Bray Local Broadcasting on Dateline Dublin on 337 metres/890 kHz at 1800 on 27th March 1983, not long before Concord began broadcasting to northeast Dublin.
+Conor Cullihy is the presenter of this programme promoting the politics of community radio.
+At 30 minutes there is a recording credited to BLB.
+The 10-minute piece makes the case for locally owned community radio and explains the other versions of commercial local and state-run community radio that were being considered in Ireland in the early 1980s.

 This recording is from the Skywave Tapes Collection.
 Skywave Radio International broadcast a shortwave station in the 1980s from Baldoyle in northeast Dublin.